ZeroQI/Absolute-Series-Scanner/README.md

 - Plex Media Scanner.log - Standard Plex Scanner Log, contain crash error in case of a bug in the scanner code

 List of configuration files, to put in logs folder, can be found the (blank) config files in GitHub > ASS > releases > logs.7z
-- no_timestamp: when present, remove timestamps from the scanner log
-- keep_zero_size_files: when present, accept empty (zero size) files as valid, good when reproducing issues with a fake library
-- season_from_folder: when present, use the season from the folder instead of the file when a conflict arises
 - "X-Plex-Token.id: Allow to get the library name to get a log per library (optional).
 Fill with plex token by following https://support.plex.tv/hc/en-us/articles/204059436-Finding-your-account-token-X-Plex-Token. **_Do not share that file when uploading the whole Logs folders_**

 Install